 Graham joined Soundtree as a runner in 2018 and found a place in the team immediately.
 With a problem-solving approach to sound design, he’s been known to record voiceovers on a vibrating exercise plate and turn rubber gloves into the sound of growing plants.
 Growing up near Cambridge, Graham spent his teens playing drums in before earning an audio production degree.
 He produces audio / visual works under the name Infra.

 Henning has spent over 15 years crafting authentic atmospheres through dialogue, Foley and special effects.
 Born in East Germany, he started his career in music by making hip-hop beats before coming to London to study acoustics and music technology.
 Whether he’s recording the team’s best zombie impressions or capturing the sound of Olympic archers, Henning is always looking for the human factor to bring a story alive.

 Joel approaches every brief with an itch to try something new – whether that means learning an instrument from scratch, recording an orchestra via internet connection, or turning his own voice into an array of electronic samples.
 Originally from Portsmouth, he studied jazz double bass at London’s Guildhall and played in several folk rock bands before moving into composing for the screen.

-Ben is in charge of making the studio feel like home.
-With a background in guitar, he joined Soundtree as a runner after studying music for media at university, and has previously composed for video games.
+With a background in guitar and orchestration, Ben joined Soundtree as a runner after studying Music Production for Media at University in 2019.
+He has previously composed for film, television, and video games.